caiogubel/capacitivetouch/README.md

 When the CTSU is capable of measurements, the Touch Detection Middle-ware is introduced to monitor the measurements and indicate when a user input (due to close proximity) to a touch sensor occurs.

-Chapter 2 discusses how a user can connect a functional Touch Detection system to a PC and observe operation
+Chapter 2 discusses how a user can connect a functional Touch Detection system to a PC and observe operation.

-Chapter 3 Discusses how a user can tune a configured system using external PC tool.

 ## Equipment ##
 The following hardware and software is needed to evaluate this application note.
 Installation procedure for the software items below is available in the appendix